Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Results and Discussions

-The total energies of relaxed structures relative to the magnetic ‘G’ state are summarized in Table \ref{tab:energy}.
-The ‘G’ state is always more stable than the nonmagnetic `N' state, but electron doping progressively reduces their energy difference.
-Additionally, multi-phase states, (e.g., ‘G + N’ state), with energies lying between the nonmagnetic and single-phase ‘G’ state can be found near the metal-insulator phase boundary.
-The ‘C’ state is generally very close in energy to the `G' state in the doped compounds, considering the resolution of these calculations.
-Because the `C' state does not improve the values of $N(0)$ with respect to the `G' state, we use the latter as reference for analysis of the multiphase states.
+The total energies of relaxed structures relative to the magnetic G state are summarized in Table \ref{tab:energy} with normalized values per Cu atom.
+The G state is always more stable than the nonmagnetic N state, but electron doping progressively reduces their energy difference.
+Additionally, multiphase states, (e.g., G + N state), with energies lying between the nonmagnetic and single-phase G state can be found in the doped compounds.
+The C state is generally very close in energy to the G state, considering the resolution of these calculations.
+Because the C state does not improve the values of $N(0)$ with respect to the G state, we use the latter as reference for analysis of the multiphase states.
+As mentioned in the Introduction, multiphase states that do not satisfy the DOS and total energy criteria: $N(0) > N_{\mathrm{G}}(0); ~ E_{\mathrm{G}} < E < E_{\mathrm{N}} $ have been omitted from Table \ref{tab:energy}.